sjbylo/rhel73-pod/README.md

 Build a new example container in OpenShift using the above example Dockerfile.
 Ensure the Dockerfile contains "USER 0".

 ```
-oc new-build . --name rhel-bash       # Create a new build config
+oc new-build . --name rhel-pod       # Create a new build config
-oc start-build rhel-bash --from-dir=. # Start the build, using the content of the current directory
+oc start-build rhel-pod --from-dir=. # Start the build, using the content of the current directory
-oc logs bc/rhel-bash -f               # View the docker build logs
+oc logs bc/rhel-pod -f               # View the docker build logs
-oc new-app rhel-bash                  # Launch a pod
+oc new-app rhel-pod                  # Launch a pod
 oc get po
 ```